 Portugal is one of the main destination countries for Brazilians looking to relocate in Europe.
 Individuals who choose to move to a country in Europe are not required to obtain a tourist visa or a provisional visa in order to enter the EU country in the first place.
 They will apply for the required visa according to their purpose of stay for a long period.
-This can be seen as an advantage, as the Brazilian applicant will not need to obtain a temporary and then a permanent visa.
+This can be seen as an advantage, as the Brazilian applicant will not need to obtain a temporary and then residency in Portugal.
 He can simply apply for the beginning according to the desired purpose of stay, be it for employment, investment, study or otherwise.

 Brazilian immigrants in Portugal are comprised of both younger individuals who are looking to study and then find work once they finish their studies as well as those who have finished their studies and are looking to become employed or start a business.
 One particular type of residence that is available in Portugal is the one acquired through investment in real estate, as our immigration lawyers in Portugal discuss below.

 In order to immigrate to Portugal from Brazil, individuals need to apply for a visa at The Portuguese Embassy in Brazil or to the other consulates throughout the country.
 Likewise, Brazil has five representations in Portugal, one in Lisbon and four in other large Portuguese cities.

 In this article, our team of Portugal immigration agents describes the manner in which Brazilians can apply for a visa that allows them to stay permanently in the country.
 We also discuss the procedures that need to be handled once the immigrant arrives in the country.
 For more detailed information, Brazilians interested in this topic can reach out to us.
 We can also answer questions about obtaining Portugal citizenship.

 Permanent residence in Portugal for Brazilians